As at 4pm

-United Energy crews are working to restore power to more than 140,000 homes and businesses as extreme winds continue to cause extensive damage to the electricity network.
+United Energy crews are working to restore power to more than 8,615 homes and businesses after last night’s extreme weather caused extensive damage to the electricity network.

 Customers are reminded to be aware of fallen powerlines.
 If people do see a fallen powerline, they should always stay well away from them and report them to us immediately on 132 099.